 4. Find a faith community that makes truth-telling and honesty a top priority.
 There are scores of different denominations and churches all over the world.
 Many overlap each other with their doctrines and beliefs.
 The key is to focus on understanding the truth about God, His character and life.
 Religious traditions have their place, but they should never be allowed to take the place of how God asks us to live.

 5. A good way to evaluate a church is to compare their teachings with the words of Jesus and scripture.
-In addition, check out their church website and look for opportunities to talk with individual members.
-Also, google them to learn what others are saying.
-Keep in mind that trolls have left their destructive verbiage all over the internet, so be cautious about believing everything you read.
+In addition, check out their website and look for opportunities to talk with individual members.

 6. When you are ready to visit a faith community, notice how the people treat each other.
-Your interactions should help you discover if they are people-centric or info-centric.
-You’ll know if they are people-centric by the way they treat you.
-Info-centric people tend to put more of their emphasis on having right information—to the point that they may neglect some of the common courtesies of of everyday life.
+Your interactions with them should help you discover if they truly love people or are just focused on espousing their theological beliefs.
+You will know if they are people-centric by the way they treat you.
+Info-centric people tend to put more of their emphasis on having right information—to the point that they may neglect some of the common courtesies of everyday life.

-The thing to look for is a people-centric community who make loving people their first priority, yet who equally value truth-telling and being responsive to God’s will!
+The thing to look for is a people-centric community that makes compassion their first priority, yet who equally value truth-telling and being responsive to God’s will!

 7. Watch out for toxic people and churches.
 C.S.
 Lewis once said, “Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive.
 It would be better to live under robber barons than under omnipotent moral busybodies.
 The robber baron’s cruelty may sometimes sleep, his cupidity may at some point be satiated; but those who torment us for our own good will torment us without end for they do so with the approval of their own conscience.”